mrthreeplates/TRS-80_floppy_remapper/README.md

 one 74LS174) on your model of computer.
 As there are differences between board revisions, even for the same model of computer, I cannot tell you which chip (i.e. Uxx) is the correct one.
 To make matters worse, there are errors in the Radio Shack schematics which incorrectly label some of these chips.
-These schematics may not account for board revisions.
-However, I'll list what I know and offer some ways to confirm you have the right IC.
-This is just a long way of saying double check your work before you start!
+Also, these schematics may not account for board revisions.
+However, I'll list what I know and offer some ways to confirm you have the right IC.  **This is just a long way of saying double check you have the right IC before you start!**
 1. Depending upon which model of TRS-80 you have (and what options), there isn't much room to install the remapper board (considering adjacent components, vertical clearance, etc).
-In particular, the graphics boards on the Model 4/4P do come very close to the remapper board.
-I've carefully designed the PCB so that it works in all of the computers that I have to test (or have seen from on-line images).
+In particular, the graphics boards on the Model 4/4P and serial board on the M4P, do come very close to the remapper board.
+I've tried to carefully design the PCB so that it works in all of the computers that I have.
 However, it is possible that it won't work for you.
-So the first issue you need to be concerned about is the fit and to ensure that nothing will rub, touch or potentially short out.
-I'd suggest doing this before trying to install the socket as you can save yourself some trouble later.
-The nice think about a socket is that you could always install a new 74LS174 back into the socket to revert this modification.
+So the first issue you need to be concerned about is the fit and to ensure that nothing will rub, touch or potentially short out.  **Again, a long way of saying, double check the physical fit of the remapper board before you start (especially on the M4P)!**.
+1. If there is any possibility of a short between the remapper board and something close by, use some insulation (like kapton tape), just to be safe.
+Pay close attention to the M4P as it is very tight when assembled.
+1. It is likely, unless you are very careful, you may destroy your 74LS174 when removing it from the board.
+It is a good idea to have a few known good spares (and extra sockets), just in case.
+1. The nice thing about installing a socket is that you can always put a new 74LS174 back in to revert this modification.

 WIP, still editing.. ignore this